 The study will examine a truck-only toll facility extending from Georgia State Route 21 near I-95 to I-16 at the intersection of I-516 (Savannah, GA).
-This project was proposed in cooperation with the State Road Tollway Authority, the Georgia Department of Transportation, the Georgia Ports Authority, the Chatham County-Savannah Metropolitan Planning Commission, and the Chatham Urban Transportation Study (CUTS) -which is the metropolitan planning organization for the region.
-The study will do the following: initiate a peer-to-peer exchange; conduct market research on potential for truck-only toll facilities; develop additional data on truck travel; refine the travel model related to truck travel; examine options for selling additional capacity to other modes (Single Occupant Vehicle, High Occupant Vehicle, Transit, etc.); examine use of revenues; and other activities.
+This project was proposed in cooperation with the State Road Tollway Authority (SRTA), the Georgia Department of Transportation, the Georgia Ports Authority, the Chatham County-Savannah Metropolitan Planning Commission, and the Chatham Urban Transportation Study (CUTS) -which is the metropolitan planning organization for the region.
+The study will initiate a peer-to-peer exchange; conduct market research on the potential for truck-only toll facilities; develop additional data on truck travel; refine the travel model related to truck travel; examine options for selling additional capacity to other modes (single occupant vehicle, high occupant vehicle, transit, etc.); examine use of revenues and other activities.

-This proposal will expand the knowledge base on truck-only tolls, including market research.
-It may potentially lead to the implementation of a truck-only toll application in the United States.
-A copy of the original proposal submitted is attached.
+This study will expand the knowledge base on truck-only toll facilities, including market research.
+It may potentially lead to the implementation of the first truck-only toll application in the United States.

-Pre-Implementation Study Awarded: January 2006 Anticipated Completion Date: 2008
+Pre-Implementation Funds Awarded: January 2006 Anticipated Completion Date: 2008